dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Descriptions of the _Cattaro_...

-__None of the descriptions below mention the antagonists__ (Guenter, the poachers, or the gorillas).
 You should decide where the players' characters will encounter the antagonists based on:

 * What the antagonists are doing...
 * How much time has lapsed...